zeta-chain/node/docs/cli/zetacored/zetacored_tx_crosschain_refund-aborted.md

 # tx crosschain refund-aborted

-Refund a aborted tx , the refund address is optional, if not provided, the refund will be sent to the sender/tx origin of the cctx.
+Refund an aborted tx , the refund address is optional, if not provided, the refund will be sent to the sender/tx origin of the cctx.

 ```
 zetacored tx crosschain refund-aborted [cctx-index] [refund-address] [flags]